Access to your maternity records

 You should keep your maternity record safe and make sure you bring it with you to all hospital appointments or admissions, GP appointments or when you arrive at the hospital in labour.

 If you lose your maternity record, you should contact your midwife or maternity unit as soon as possible.

-What happens to the record once I've had my baby?

-(Updated)

-You should keep your maternity record safe and make sure you bring it with you to all hospital appointments or admissions, GP appointments or when you arrive at the hospital in labour.

-If you lose your maternity record, you should contact your midwife or maternity unit as soon as possible.

-What happens to the record once I've had my baby?
+What happens your record once you've had your baby